-Foyer Fellowship groups are small gatherings of about six, both singles and couples, who meet informally once a month for a simple meal and fellowship (usually at each other’s homes, but groups can decide where).
-Your commitment is one 2 hour event per month, with each household taking a turn hosting.
-The groups can decide how and what to do and the only agenda is fellowship!
+Foyer Fellowship groups are small gatherings of about six, both singles and couples, who meet informally every other month for a simple meal and fellowship, usually at the host’s home, but the host can decide where works best for them.
+Each household takes a turn hosting and the only agenda is fellowship!

 Foyer Fellowship is meant to be simple and comfortable.
-The host provides the meal (such as a casserole or hearty soup) and other participants bring a part of the meal to be shared such as bread and wine, appetizers, salad or dessert.
-Some people order pizza and have a game night – the possibilities are endless.
+The host provides the main part of the meal (such as a casserole or hearty soup) and other participants bring a part of the meal to be shared, such as bread, wine, appetizers, salad or dessert.
+Some groups may choose to order pizza and have a game night – the possibilities are endless.
 Singles often pair up to share the responsibility and college students are everyone’s guests.
-It’s up to the group to decide how they want to manage the food part.
+It’s up to the host to decide how they want to manage the food part.
 The main thing is to keep it simple and FUN.

-Please sign up by August 31st, on the sign-up sheet located on the bulletin board across from the kitchen door, OR email Leesa Simmons at leesa.hospitality.team@gmail.com.
+Please sign up by January 19, 2025, on the sign-up sheet located on the bulletin board across from the kitchen door, OR email Leesa Simmons at leesa.hospitality.team@gmail.com.
+PLEASE use one of these methods so no one gets left off communications!

 Q: How does it work?

 A: Those interested sign up.
-Members then receive a roster of their group’s names and contact information.
-One person is designated to convene the group for its meeting.
-We will put groups together by random draws.
+We put groups together by random draws.
+Members then receive a roster of the names and contact information for their group.
+One person (the host) is designated to convene the group for its meeting.

 Q: I’m a very busy person.
 Is this for me?

-A: Absolutely.
-The time commitment is small and the payoff is big.
+A: Absolutely!
+The time commitment is minimal, a couple of hours every other month, and the payoff is big.
 Foyer Fellowship gatherings traditionally last about two hours.
 You’ll have great conversations and much fun getting to know people.

 Q: I have food allergies.
 How can I be sure that other group members’ meals will be suitable for me?